 Using interview bites and cinematic b-roll of the animals they rescue and release, the goal of this film was to help SFWC raise money to fund a much-needed new facility.
 Groups like SFWC, that are doing such critical work to rehabilitate native wildlife, need state-of-the-art facilities that protect animals from inclement weather, help veterinarians give them proper care, and provide a more collaborate environment for their tireless volunteers.

 AWM was thrilled to be able to help SFWC with their campaign to build a better future for wildlife in South Florida!

-The work that Faunalytics does is unique, impactful and much-needed in the animal welfare community.
-By providing crucial data and research to all kinds of animal welfare organizations that are fighting to have their important messages heard by an increasingly crowded and confusing landscape, Faunalytics is changing the way non-profits approach their work.
+The work that Faunalytics does is unique, impactful and a critical tool used by many organizations in the animal welfare community.
+By providing crucial data and research to a wide array of animal welfare organizations that are fighting to have their important messages heard by an increasingly crowded and confusing landscape, Faunalytics is changing the way non-profits approach their work.

-We were really pleased to be able to tell Faunalytics’ story in this short film, which depicts actors portraying animal advocates revealing what special insight they learned after working with Faunalytics.
+We were really pleased to be able to tell Faunalytics’ story in this short film, for which we cast actors to portray animal advocates revealing what special insight they learned after working with Faunalytics.

 Filmed in a loft in downtown Washington, D.C., we hope this PSA will encourage a wide variety of animal groups to seek out Faunalytics’ expertise, knowledge and guidance when planning their future campaigns.